Skip to main content

 }

-// Close the auction and request decryption
+// Close the auction and allow public decryption of the winning bid

 function closeBidding() external onlyAuctioneer {